 The Batch Must Deliver Immediate Value

 Early on, some people tried treating “write a specification” or “write a design document” as batches.
-When they maximized the output of these batches, they got … more documents.
+When they maximized their output of these batches, they got … more documents.
 Not more software.
 This led to the birth of the user story.

 The User Story Delivers Value in Software Development